 “Who does not want tourism to restart?
 But look at the current situation.
 Covid is still not over.
 We want to start, but what can we do?
 We are still reporting numbers.
 There is a fear.
 We will go as per SOP,” the state’s Minister of Tourism said.

 “We do not want to play with the lives of Goans.
 We want tourism to start because everything depends on tourism.
-50 per cent people depend on tourism.
+50 percent of people depend on tourism.
 Shacks, hoteliers, taxi and rickshaw operators,” he added.

 Currently, visitors to the state need to show a Covid negative RT-PCR report or a full two-round vaccination certificate to be allowed entry to Goa.
 Casinos are still not open, after they were ordered to close operations on May 9 together with a number of other businesses.